kparc/kcc/README.md

 #### space

 This is a major point of contention in software development.
-There are several approaches to k code organization, and our take on the subject is a subjective opinion, which is up for you to consider:
+There are several approaches to 𝒌 code organization, and our take on the subject is a subjective opinion, which is up for you to consider:

 * Screen space is about three keystrokes: **`\n`**, **`\t`** and 0x20, less surprisingly.
-If we define two extremes as "tall, lean, sparse and readable" and "robust, wide, dense and cryptic", then C and Java are good examples of `tlsr`, and k is all the way down `rwdc` road.
+If we define two extremes as "tall, lean, sparse and readable" and "robust, wide, dense and cryptic", then C and Java are good examples of `tlsr`, and 𝒌 is all the way down `rwdc` road.

 * The right balance between two extremes is `asap`, or "adequately spaced and annotated program".
-While k syntax encourages you to produce very dense code, think of others and don't sacrifice too much readability.
+While 𝒌 syntax encourages you to produce very dense code, think of others and don't sacrifice too much readability.
 A waste of space is a waste of time — but so is unreadable code.

 * Comments are part of the code and also take space, so boil them down to some reasonable size as well.

-* With k, it is possible to minimize code scrolling or even avoid it completely.
+* With 𝒌, it is possible to minimize code scrolling or even avoid it completely.
 When the entire program or component fits in your view, you lose no time on navigating and switching contexts.
 For example, every code block in this document fits on a laptop screen and remains readable on mobiles.

-* Syntax highlighting is essential and bad highlighting is worse than none, so choose carefully from k syntax definitions available for your editor.
-The best is often the one you wrote yourself, and k syntax is extremely regular and simple.
+* Syntax highlighting is essential and bad highlighting is worse than none, so choose carefully from 𝒌 syntax definitions available for your editor.
+The best is often the one you wrote yourself, and 𝒌 syntax is extremely regular and simple.

-* Medium is the message, so we refer to k code in this document.
+* Medium is the message, so we refer you to 𝒌 code in this document.
 Please send pull requests to help us improve it, and if you like the style, it is yours to have.

 #### bad form

-Bad form in k is code bloat.
-Avoid writing extra code if you can — there is too much of it written already.
+Bad form in 𝒌 is code bloat.
+Avoid writing extra code if you can — there is too much of it written already into the world.
 Look to remove any inessential code, yours or not.
-But if you have to write more, make it useful, secure, compact, maintainable, portable and scalable.
+But if you absolutely have to write more, make it useful, secure, compact, maintainable, portable and scalable.

 --------------------

 **practice**

-We don't know much k to practice style yet, so this one will be read-only.
+We don't know much 𝒌 to practice style yet, so this one will be read-only.
 Here is a trivial C program formatted in two different ways.
-Compare their strengths.
+Compare their strengths:

 **tlsr:**